 - 1. The EJB bean class

 - 2. The remote interface for the EJB

-- 3. All necessary helper classes, such as data classes and exception classes
+- 3. All necessary helper classes, such as data classes and exception classes, that are not already available in the server's class library.

-The jar file only needs to be placed in the jboss\server\default\deploy directory.
+The jar file only needs to be placed in the jboss/server/default/deploy directory.
 The JBoss Server will then deploy it automatically.
 The reverse is also possible: Removing a deployed jar file from this directory will cause JBoss to undeploy it.